In China, a battle for public opinion over Ukraine pits facts against propaganda

 While China claims it has not taken sides in the conflict — neither denouncing the Russian invasion nor overtly endorsing it — state media and Chinese foreign ministry officials regularly echo Russian propaganda.

-On Tuesday, Zhao Lijian, a spokesperson for the Chinese foreign ministry, repeated a long-running Russian conspiracy theory that Ukraine is a base for U.S. bioweapon development.
+On Tuesday, Zhao Lijian, a spokesperson for the Chinese Foreign Ministry, repeated a long-running Russian conspiracy theory that Ukraine is a base for U.S. bioweapon development.
 Ukraine and the United States said in 2020 that the partnership was aimed at reducing biological threats, detecting pathogen outbreaks and developing vaccines.

 Noting U.S. involvement in 336 biolabs around the world and 26 in Ukraine while citing no further evidence, Zhao asked, “What is America’s true intention?”